 - Update Item

-In this example we are going to interact with a custom list created in SharePoint named Customer Contacts has been created for the example.
+In this example, a custom list created in SharePoint named Customer Contacts has been created for the example.

 Create SharePoint List Integration

-Before we can interact with our SharePoint list in a flow, we need to setup an integration with the list.
+Before we can interact with our SharePoint list in a flow, we need to set up integration with the list.

 - This is the SharePoint integrations folder, where all of our list integrations and SharePoint defined data structures will be stored.